 - CON: Expensive city

 The cost of living in Tokyo consistently ranks among the highest in the world.
-While an expat’s salary may appear lucrative, they will have to ensure it will be able to support all their expenses, especially rent and, for families with school-aged children, international school fees.
+While an expat's salary may appear lucrative, they will have to ensure it can support all their expenses, especially rent and, for families with school-aged children, international school fees.

 + PRO: Healthcare-related savings

 Expats employed in Tokyo may benefit from employment packages and contracts that cover a portion of medical costs.
 Additional medical insurance to cover remaining healthcare costs is highly recommended in Tokyo, and it's worth negotiating an allowance for this, as it could save money in the long run.

 + PRO: Excellent school system

 Whether expats opt for a public, private or international school, they will likely find a high standard of facilities and qualified and capable teachers.
 Public education can save expats a lot of money on fees and help young kids who plan to stay in Tokyo long term to integrate into their new lives.
 On the other hand, international schools usually allow for a smoother transition as they cater to international students.

 - CON: Difficult balance between learning environments and school fees

 State schools across Japan are known for pressuring students to obtain top marks.
 This can be a stressful experience that not all expat children are used to or can adjust to.
 While it can be circumvented by opting for an international school instead, fees and extra costs are incredibly high.